 - Securing adequate translator support in every situation.

 The Somali community in the UK is highly challenged.
 As one delegate dryly noted, “Though we are Muslims, we’re not in with the Asians, not black enough for the blacks, and too black for the whites”.
-The community is young with huge cultural gaps, especially related to the level of organisation and procedure of such complex societies as Britain, and a deep skepticism towards authorities, based on experience.
-An example of a toxic combination is when Somali youngsters feel they are not welcome in the police force, but are not aware of how to submit an application.
+The community is young with huge cultural gaps, especially related to the level of organisation and procedures of such complex societies as Britain, and a deep scepticism towards authorities based on experience.
+An example of a toxic combination is when Somali youngsters feel they are not welcome in the police force, because they are not aware of how to submit an application.

 Introducing rules: A slide from introduction.

-An example of the importance of this was a gentleman who came only to discuss housing, but instead was amazed that Offenders Management actually worked to help people back on track.
+An example of the importance of this ordered approach was a gentleman who came only to discuss housing, but instead expressed amazed that Offenders Management actually worked to help people back on track.

 Only through collaboration and open enquiry can a successful, multi-ethnic society of active citizens be realised, and I remain fully convinced that Cooperative Learning, to children in schools and adults in the wider communities, will provide the scaffolding for this process.
 We have seen this in primary schools, where Year 5 pupils choose interactions based on task levels and group dynamics, we have seen it with Tertiary education, and we are now seeing it directly with community building.